msaari/18sh/readme.md

 ## Installing

-Clone from Github or download the files.
+Clone from GitHub or download the files.
 The GitHub `master` is the current state of development and not always stable.
 For stable releases, get the [tagged release packages](https://github.com/msaari/18sh/releases).
 Then install the Node modules with